Robert Lewis Dabney: Career

-Dabney served as a missionary in Louisa County, Virginia, from 1846 to 1847 and pastor at Tinkling Spring Presbyterian Church from 1847 to 1853, being also head master of a classical school for a portion of this time.
+Dabney served as a missionary in Louisa County, Virginia, from 1846 to 1847 and a pastor at Tinkling Spring Presbyterian Church from 1847 to 1853, being also head master of a classical school for a portion of this time.
 He is considered a distinguished son of Providence Presbyterian Church.
 It was at Tinkling Spring that he met Margaret Lavinia Morrison.
 They were married on March 28, 1848.
 They had six sons together, three of whom died in childhood from diphtheria (two in 1855, the other in 1862).
 From 1853 to 1859, he was professor of ecclesiastical history and polity and from 1859 to 1869 adjunct professor of systematic theology in Virginia's Union Theological Seminary, where he later became full professor of systematics.

 Dabney - whose wife was a third cousin to Confederate General Thomas "Stonewall" Jackson's wife - participated in the American Civil War on the Confederate side.
 During the summer of 1861 he was chaplain of the 18th Virginia Infantry, and in the following year was invited by Jackson to be his chief of staff; he served with Jackson during the Valley Campaign and the Seven Days Battles.

 In 1867, he published A Defense of Virginia, and Through Her, of the South, in Recent and Pending Contests Against the Sectional Party, an apologia for slavery.

 In 1868, he delivered "Ecclesiastical Relation of Negroes", a speech advocating for white supremacy in the church.

 In 1883, he was appointed professor of mental and moral philosophy in the University of Texas.

 By 1894, failing health compelled him to retire from active life, although he still lectured occasionally.
 He was co-pastor, with his brother-in-law B. M. Smith, of the Hampden-Sydney College Church 1858 to 1874, also serving Hampden-Sydney College in a professorial capacity on occasions of vacancies in its faculty.

 College Church at Hampden–Sydney College, c.
 1860, designed by Dabney.